 Your pricing policy is a vital part of your relationship with your retail partners.
 It protects your brand’s integrity by stabilizing the valid price of your products.
 It protects your retailers’ margins by ensuring no one has to sell at cost to stay competitive.
 And it protects consumers from counterfeit sellers by making them easier to spot.

-But it only works that way if you actually enforce your pricing policy.
-If there aren’t any consequences for not following your policy, the worst violators will lead even your best retail partners astray—because they’ll have to violate your policy to compete.
+But it only works that way if you actually monitor and enforce your pricing policy.
+If there aren’t any consequences for not following your policy, the worst violators will lead even your best retail partners astray — because they’ll have to violate your policy to compete.
+Sending MAP policy violation letters will help curb this behavior and begin the MAP enforcement process.

-So what do you actually do when a reseller abuses your pricing policy?
-We’re going to show you how to respond, but before you do anything else, you need to decide how you’re going to handle appeals and follow-up messages—because you have to treat every reseller the same, whether you’re talking to an entry-level employee at a mom and pop shop or the CEO of a major store.
+So what do you actually say when a reseller abuses your pricing policy?
+We’re going to give you a template for a MAP policy violation letter, then we’ll talk through how to handle appeals and follow-up messages — because you’re going to get them.
+And whether you’re talking to an entry-level employee at a mom-and-pop shop or the CEO of a major store, you have to treat every reseller the same.

 When it comes to telling resellers about MAP policy violations, remember: less is more, and keep it professional.
 Avoid the temptation to personalize your email, even if you have a good relationship with the person who’s going to read it.